-If you or a loved one has been the victim of medical mistake by a psychiatrist or a psychologist, you may be entitled to compensation for your medical bills, lost income, pain and suffering and in some instances wrongful death.
+If you or a loved one have been the victim of a medical mistake by a psychiatrist or a psychologist in Rhode Island or Massachusetts, you may be entitled to compensation for your medical bills, lost income, pain and suffering and in some instances wrongful death.
 Our firm works with experienced psychiatric medical malpractice lawyers and there is no fee until you obtain a settlement or award.
 Feel free to call us toll free 24/7 or contact us online for a free, no obligation, legal consultation.

 Call d’Oliveira & Associates for a Free Case Evaluation!